armele/mctradepost-retro/README.md

 Building: Pet Shop (enables pet functions, pet-related colony roles.)
 [Testing] Pets - Ability: animal herding [Testing]
-Pets - Ability: mushroom foraging [Testing]
+Pets - Ability: mushroom foraging [Testing] Advancements [In Progress] - In-game guidance will be largely provided through these (if not covered by the building hut blocks or workers themselves)

 #### Future
 Style: Trade Shop (Introducing classic MineColonies buildings in the Trade Post style.
 This will be a slow roll-out as inspiration strikes.)